Do you ever stop to consider how much of your personal information you have shared with organisations, from GP surgeries to online retailers?

 The EU General Data Protection Regulation comes into effect in 2018, replacing existing legislation.
 It goes into a great deal more depth than previous laws, providing the general public with a lot more protection for how personal information can be collected, stored and used.

 It provides even more watertight rules for sharing and disposing of personal data, forcing companies to be extremely transparent and accountable.
 Organisations won’t even be allowed to hold your information unless they prove you are making an informed decision and you know exactly what the information will be used for.

 If you are considering doing an accountancy or business degree, or indeed if you are in your degree final year, you will find the GDPR is highly significant.
-It will impact on procedures and systems far more than its predecessors.
+It will new data laws impact on procedures and systems far more than its predecessors.

 Non-compliance brings with it hefty fines.
 Your future employers must take robust measures to meet its rulings regardless of Brexit, as it covers all businesses that hold data on EU citizens.
 Therefore, few British companies will be exempt.

 Accountants in particular hold sensitive data on their clients.
 But many businesses will need to audit and tighten up data protection systems.
 This includes having watertight procedures for such things as consumer loyalty schemes.